AnnaSasha/portfolio/Log.md

 Work on in the future: Responsiveness and Bootstrap+ Javascript and pseudo-elements which fascinate me

 Link to work: spare time for <a href="http://alistapart.com/article/responsive-web-design">Article on Responsive</a>

+<h1>Day 4: January 5th, 2017</h1>
+Today's Progress: struggling with footer and mirroring images - it appeares that easier to mirror it in Photoshop than CSS.

+Thougts: Every day I want to spend more than 1 hour on coding and learning but at the moment it's impossible.

+Work on in the future: Responsiveness again and again and again

+Link to work: spare time for <a href="http://alistapart.com/article/responsive-web-design">Article on Responsive</a>